Skip to content

 For an overview of what happens on a reverse proxy like Varnish or Fastly, see Context-aware HTTP cache / Request lifecycle.

-When arriving at a web server, the request is filtered by Apache Virtual Host, Nginx Server Blocks or equivalent.
+When arriving at a web server, the request is filtered by Apache virtual host, Nginx Server Blocks, or equivalent.
 There, requests of static resources are separated from requests to PHP interpreter.

 As Ibexa DXP is a Symfony application, the handling of requests starts like in Symfony (see Symfony and HTTP Fundamentals).